 The Lymphatic System / Our Health protector - This is the body’s filtration and transport system and a key part of the immune system.
 It is a complex network of tissue, capillaries, lymph nodes, and lymph vessels that produce and transport lymph fluid.
 Lymph fluid contains proteins and white blood cells that clean out toxins, pathogens, and debris from tissue throughout the body.
 The lymph fluid can be considered the body’s garbage collector.
 The lymphatic system closely follows the circulatory system but unlike the circulatory system, the lymph system is a one-way system that lacks a pump.
 For lymph fluid to circulate in the body, it depends primarily on physical movement and muscle contractions.
 Slowed or blocked lymph nodes can accumulate toxins in the body which can depress the immune system and the body becomes sluggish and possibly sick.
 Call 919-228-9559 to start your relief!

-Even the healthiest and most active people can get partially blocked and sluggish lymphatic systems.
+Even the healthiest and most active people can get partially blocked and have sluggish lymphatic systems.

 Therapeutic Massage is good for everybody and provides several wellness benefits, but deep tissue massage can be too heavy for someone with lymphedema or swelling due to surgery, so search for a well trained medical massage therapist who is experienced and certified by the Academy of Lymphatic Studies to provide Certified Manual Lymph Drainage / Lymphatic Massage (CMLDT) and Complete Decongestive Therapy including multi-layered bandaging, and compression garment for Lymphedema Management.

 The History - Dr. Vodder